krypty/trefle/README.md

 # Trefle — A scikit-learn compatible classifier using interpretable fuzzy systems

-Trefle is a **scikit-learn compatible** estimator implementing the [FuzzyCoCo algorithm](#fuzzycoco-algorithm) that use a cooperative coevolution algorithm to find and build interpretable fuzzy systems.
+Trefle is a **scikit-learn compatible** estimator implementing the [FuzzyCoCo algorithm](#fuzzycoco-algorithm) that uses a cooperative coevolution algorithm to find and build interpretable fuzzy systems.

 Here is a basic example using Wisconsin Breast Cancer Dataset, a binary classification problem, from scikit-learn:
 ```python